solarslurpi/GrowBuddies/docs/gus.md

   "SCD30":{"CarbonDioxide":814,"eCO2":787,"Temperature":71.8,"Humidity":61.6,"DewPoint":57.9},"TempUnit":"F"}
 }
 ```
 Gus runs the [Mosquitto Broker](http://www.steves-internet-guide.com/mosquitto-broker/).
 Mosquitto is a lightweight open source message broker.
 It works well.
-Thank you to the open source community.
+Thank you to the open-source community.
 ##### Configure the Mosquitto MQQT Broker

 Before installing the service, some unique settings are needed in Mosquitto's config file.